kenb123/Basic-Expression-Lexicon-Variation-Algorithms-BELVA/README.md

 Follow py instructions to install additional libraries
 	such as QT4 if needed

+4. Known Issues
+--

+The interface needs better responsiveness: it can be sluggish and may appear unresponsive.

+To verify app is working:

+	Change to outFile/outfile.txt directory (or your selected outfile directory) and type: 	tail -f outfile.txt

+You will see new dictionary words being generated.

+5. To Do
+--

+1. Word selection / automated weighing of which words to use
+2. Interface improvements: better responsiveness
+3. Multi-Threading from interface
+4. Non-GUI version that directs outputs to stdout
+5. Expand functionality and add more plug-ins
+	- Additional mutation dictionaries
+	- Additional applied and removal policies
+	- Additional username creation policies
+6. Other types of mutations that just usernames and passwords???

-Developed on Linux so Windows mileage may vary (as of 2016 March 29)
+Developed on Linux so Windows mileage may vary (as of 2016 March 29) --